robemaru/cmsc315-oop-fundamentals/Unit2/README.md

 For the stack, I tested:

-- Calling `pop()` when the stack was empty.
+- Calling `pop_command()` when the stack was empty.
-- Calling `peek()` when the stack was empty.
+- Calling `peek_command()` when the stack was empty.
 - Creating a stack with one item.
 - Removing the only item from the stack.
 - Verifying that the stack became empty afterward.

 For the queue, I tested:

-- Calling `dequeue()` when the queue was empty.
+- Calling `dequeue_task()` when the queue was empty.
 - Calling `front()` when the queue was empty.
 - Creating a queue with one item.
 - Removing the only item from the queue.
 - Verifying that the queue became empty afterward.

-When an empty stack or queue was accessed, the operation returned `None` instead of causing the program to crash.
+When an empty stack or queue was accessed, the program returned `None` instead of causing the program to crash.

+## LIFO and FIFO Verification

+I verified the behavior of both structures using three test values.

+The stack removed the values in reverse order:

+1. Third
+2. Second
+3. First

+This confirmed LIFO behavior.

+The queue removed the values in the same order they were added:

+1. First
+2. Second
+3. Third

+This confirmed FIFO behavior.

 ## Memory Usage